ramical/active-directory-verifiable-credentials-dotnet/4-asp-net-core-api-verify-and-onboard/README.md

 ![API Overview](ReadmeFiles/ngrok-url-screen.png)
 The sample dynamically copies the hostname to be part of the callback URL, this way the VC Request service can reach your sample web application to execute the callback method.

-1. Select GET CREDENTIAL
+1. Select ** Step 1: Get your card to proof your identity **
+2. Follow the prompts to verify identity and Click ** OK ** on the ** Verification Complete ** screen.
 1. In Authenticator, scan the QR code.
 > If this is the first time you are using Verifiable Credentials the Credentials page with the Scan QR button is hidden.
 You can use the `add account` button.
-Select `other` and scan the QR code, this will enable the preview of Verifiable Credentials in Authenticator.
+Select `other` and scan the QR code, this will enable Verified Id in Authenticator.
 6. If you see the 'This app or website may be risky screen', select **Advanced**.
 1. On the next **This app or website may be risky** screen, select **Proceed anyways (unsafe)**.
 1. On the Add a credential screen, notice that: